Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 - frequent binge drinking (consuming five or more drinks on an occasion for men, or four or more drinks on an occasion for women)

-- a family history of alcohol abuse or other substance use disorder
+- a family history of alcohol abuse or other substance use disorders

 - mental health problems, including bipolar disorder, anxiety, depression, or PTSD